Have you ever wondered what happens at a child’s eye test?

 The best time to start coming for regular eye checks is around the age of two.
 However, if there is a family history of vision problems then it would pay to book in even earlier.

-Patrick & Menzies’ Dan Edwards explained: “At the very least we recommend children have their eyes checked out before they start school.
-We want to make sure any issues are addressed as early as possible, even if it takes some time to resolve them.
+Patrick & Menzies’ Dan Edwards explained: “At the very least we recommend children have their eyes checked before they start school.
+We want address any issuesas early as possible, even if it takes some time to resolve them.

-“If visual problems aren’t picked up, not only may that child have difficulty seeing clearly and struggle to keep up with their learning as a result, but it can also sometimes lead to other issues in the classroom such as poor attention span and disruptive behaviour.
+<p>If visual problems aren’t picked up, the child may have difficulty seeing clearly and struggle to keep up with their learning.
+It can also sometimes lead to other issues in the classroom such as poor attention span and disruptive behaviour.

-“Sometimes when children are struggling with their sight, they will respond by going into themselves, while others may express this through bad behaviour.”
+“Sometimes when children are struggling with their sight, they will respond by going into themselves.
+Others may express this through bad behaviour.”

-As well as assessing the general health of the child’s eyes, the optometrist will check their vision in a number of different ways to understand how well they can see.
-It’s not difficult or scary – they just need to give easy, straightforward answers to the questions the optometrist asks, and at the end they might even get a sticker for coming along!
+As well general health, the optometrist will check the child’s vision in a number of different ways.
+This helps us to understand how well they can see.
+It’s not difficult or scary.
+They just need to give easy, straightforward answers to the questions the optometrist asks, and at the end they might even get a sticker!

-Don’t worry if your child isn’t talking much yet or is unable to recognise the alphabet, as there are other methods that can be used to assess the health of their eyes.
+Don’t worry if your child isn’t talking much yet or is unable to recognise the alphabet.
+There are other methods that can be used to assess the health of their eyes.

 Dan explained: “The optometrist will be able to get lots of information from the parent or carer about what the child will and will not understand.
 For those children who can’t yet read letters, pictures of familiar objects can be used instead.
 These are specifically designed to replicate the same results as if they were reading the letters chart.